 A vast majority of existing REH macroeconomic and finance models are time-invariant.
 They characterize outcomes at each point in time with the same reduced-form relationship and probability distribution.
 Sometimes, REH theorists allow for structural change in this process.
-For example, Hamilton (1989) has developed a seminal class of such models.
 However, because REH models constrain all future changes in the process underpinning dividends, the discount rate, and prices to conform to an ex ante probabilistic rule, they in effect represent this process over an indefinite future with a single overarching probability distribution.